AutoCAD Interface Explained — Labeled Diagram, Parts & Functions (2026)

 AutoCAD Interface Keyboard Shortcuts — Quick Reference (2026)

-Knowing AutoCAD keyboard shortcuts is not about memorising commands.
+Knowing AutoCAD keyboard shortcuts is not about memorizing commands.
 It is about keeping your hands on the drawing instead of searching through menus.
 Every time you reach for the ribbon when a shortcut exists, you lose 3 to 5 seconds.
 Across a full working day, that adds up to 20 to 30 minutes of unnecessary mouse movement.

 The shortcuts below are organised by interface area — drafting accuracy, navigation, display, and file control — so you can learn them in logical groups rather than as a random list.